When might you go to court?

 Where you plead or are found guilty, sentences in open court are variable and depend on the personal circumstances and offence circumstances you present to the court, as well as the particular magistrate or judicial registrar who hears your matter.
 It is important to tell the court if you have special circumstances and to present evidence of these (e.g. the support letter that accompanied your enforcement review application).
-It is also important to insist on presenting your special circumstances, any rehabilitative steps your have taken, and the ‘nexus’ or link between your condition or circumstances (e.g. mental or intellectual disability or illness, drug or alcohol addiction, homelessness or family violence) and the ‘offending behaviour’.
+It is also important to insist on presenting your special circumstances, any rehabilitative steps you have taken, and that your condition or circumstances (e.g. mental or intellectual disability or illness, drug or alcohol addiction, homelessness or family violence) ‘resulted in’ you being unable to understand and control the conduct constituting the offence.
+Or you meet the ‘long-term circumstances’ test, which does not require a link between the issuing of the fine and your circumstances (see ‘Option 3: Ask the enforcement agency to review its decision’ in Your options if you get an infringement notice) for changes in relation to special circumstances).

 All the normal sentencing options for an open court hearing are available.
 You may be sentenced to an undertaking to be of good behaviour for a specified period after which the matter is dismissed, or you may receive a court fine, or your matter may be dismissed.
 An adjourned undertaking can have certain conditions; for example, the person must attend drug and alcohol counselling, or see a particular doctor and provide proof of this to the court.
 It is possible for your driver licence to be suspended for a certain period of time.
 The prosecuting agency may also seek, and be awarded, costs.
 Therefore, it is possible that the outcome will be more expensive than if you had paid the fines to begin with.